VINURIRODRIGO/VINURIRODRIGO/README.md

     console.log(
       "Hi!
 I'm " +
         this.name +
-        ", an experienced Fullstack developer skilled in building and maintaining backend systems for web applications, mobile apps, and deep-learning models.
-My expertise includes object-oriented programming, database management, and API development.
-With strong problem-solving and analytical skills, I am motivated to contribute to an innovative organization."
+        ", an experienced Fullstack developer skilled in building and maintaining backend systems for web applications, mobile apps, and deep-learning models."
     );
   }
 }